How to Plan a Baby Shower: Complete Checklist & Ideas

 • Soft pastels or classic colors

-• Decorations
+• Decorations and signage

-• Cake and table styling
+• Food table styling (labels and display)

-• Games and favors
+• Games and favors (so everything matches)

 Step 3: Send Invitations Early